 TLR Brief History

-Tiny Leaders Reborn
+Tiny Leaders Reborn: A History

 Tiny Leaders Reborn (TL:R) is a player-driven Magic: The Gathering variant format that evolved from the original Tiny Leaders format (TL:O).
 Developed by members of the French Magic community, TL:R emphasizes active metagame monitoring, expanded deck-building options, and grassroots organization through digital platforms.
 It is played using 50-card singleton decks, led by a commander, with all cards having a mana value (MV) of three or less.